mmajewsk/Tonic/README.md

 # How does it work

-As for now, this repository ([mmajewsk/Tonic]) contains guides and software for building, running and steering the car 🚘 for the **data taking**.
+As for now, this repository ([mmajewsk/Tonic]) contains guides and software for building, running and steering the car 🚘 for the _data taking_.
-The code is divided, into [Tonic/control_interface] and [Tonic/controlled_machine].
+The code is divided, into [Tonic/remote_control] and [Tonic/car].

-The [Tonic/control_interface] contains the code that is meant to be run on your laptop/pc/mac, that will controll the raspberry pi [Tonic/controlled_machine].
+The [Tonic/remote_control] contains the code that is meant to be run on your laptop/pc/mac, that will controll the raspberry pi [Tonic/car].

 The machine and control interface are communicating via WiFi network, using sockets.

 Sensors, camera, and steering - each one is implemented as a separate service using sockets.
 You can steer it with keyboard on PC, and with live feed from camera.
 All of the sensors, stearing and video can be dumped to files on PC.
 You don't need to turn all of the sensors to make this work.

 **The odometry and IMU are not necessesary to make a envrionment mapping**

 The navigation and autonomous steering part are currently under making on under [TonicOrange] repository.